-The weekend weather forecast appears to be favorable for various outdoor activities so the DNR reminds users to abide by all safety measures in order to have a safe and enjoyable Labor Day holiday weekend.
+The weekend weather forecast appears to be favorable for various outdoor activities.
+The DNR reminds users to abide by all safety measures in order to have a safe and enjoyable Labor Day holiday weekend.

 Boaters headed out to a lake, river, pond or any other waterway should adhere to the following safety tips:

-- Plan ahead and avoid peak hours and large crowds of boating.
+- Plan ahead and avoid peak hours and large crowds of boaters.

 - Park your vehicles and trailers in designated parking spaces NOT in grass areas or they will be ticketed and towed.

 - Alcohol and boating don’t mix.
 Wind, sun glare and heat can enhance the effects of alcohol, hindering the operator’s ability to make necessary decisions.

 - The same limit of .08 for operating a vehicle under the influence applies to boating.